-If you are unable to attend class or complete assignments because you feel unwell or are facing other circumstances that constitute valid grounds for academic concession as defined by UBC's Academic Concession Policy, complete the concession request webform.
+If you experience unanticipated events or other circumstances that constitute valid grounds for academic concession as defined by UBC's Academic Concession Policy, complete the concession request webform.
 Concessions are time-sensitive and the webform should be submitted within 48 hours of the missed deadline.
-Upon submission, an email notice will be sent to your instructor and the UGO.
-You will also receive an email with further instructions.
+Upon submission, your request will be recorded in the UGO and you will also receive an email with further instructions.
 Please read this email carefully and be sure to also refer to the relevant course syllabus for each concession that you have requested.
+Please know that you should continue to work on the coursework for the course(s) which you submitted a concession for.
+You should anticipate being asked to submit work or write an exam as soon as the circumstances affecting your ability to fulfil your academic responsibilities are resolved.